Reese565/speech_polarization/README.md

 ### Description

-We take a deep learning approach to measuing political polarization in the United States using almost 4 million congressional speech documents ranging from 1873 to 2011.
+We take a deep learning approach to measuring political polarization in the United States using almost 4 million congressional speech documents ranging from 1873 to 2011.
 Our approach reveals a polarization trend that increases steadily from the post-war period to 2011.
 Morever, our approach also facilitates inference of the granular underlying topics driving polarization.
 Find technical details and insights in the [paper](https://github.com/Reese565/speech_polarization/blob/master/SpeechPolarization_Cassius%26Williams.pdf).

 ### Architecture